open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/serverless.md

 ### AWS Lambda function handler

-Now that you have a Lambda wrapper, you can create a simple handler that will serve as a Lambda function.
+Now that you have a Lambda wrapper, create a simple handler that servers as a Lambda function.
 Save the following code as `handler.js`.

 ```javascript
 /* handler.js */